 We’re all aware of our dependence on technology, as exemplified by smartphones, automated booking systems, satnav and much else besides.
 However, the depth of this dependence and the scale in which we use technology may not be quite so apparent.

-To be self-contained, the data centre solutions include all necessary components; compute, storage and networking hardware but also cooling, power protection and conditioning, and possibly a generator for full-time or backup operation.
+To be self-contained, the data centre solutions include all necessary components; compute, storage and networking hardware but also cooling, UPS power protection and conditioning, and possibly a UPS generator for a full-time or backup operation.

-The power protection and conditioning are handled by an uninterruptible power supply (UPS), which has to share some of its host data centre environment’s properties.
-It must be easily scalable since containers may be populated with one or several equipment racks.
-Remote control and UPS monitoring must be supported, as the data centre may be deployed in a remote and unmanned location.
-These circumstances also require the UPS to have a good resilience to internal faults.
+The power protection and conditioning are handled by uninterruptible power supplies (UPS), which have to share some of their host data centre infrastructure properties.
+The UPS system must be easily scalable since containers may be populated with one or several equipment racks.
+Remote control and UPS monitoring must be supported, as the containerized data centre solutions may be deployed in a remote and unmanned location.
+These circumstances also require the UPS power supplies to have good resilience to internal faults.

-UPSs with a modular topology are well-equipped for these applications.
+Uninterruptible power supplies with a modular UPS topology are well-equipped for these applications.
 They can be easily and quickly scaled by populating racks with plug-in modules, and then adding more racks if necessary.
 Costs, and above all demands on very precious floor space, are kept to a minimum.
-UPS scalability also provides resilience, because adding an extra UPS module provides incremental capacity; N+n redundancy can be efficiently set up, rendering the UPS system resilient to the failure of one or more modules.
+UPS systems scalability also provides resilience, because adding an extra uninterruptible power supply module provides an incremental capacity; N+n redundancy can be efficiently set up, rendering the UPS system resilient to the failure of one or more modules.

 The modular PowerWAVE 9500DPA

-Remote monitoring and control can also be facilitated by providing the UPS system with simple network management protocol (SNMP) capability if it isn’t already built in.
-This vendor- and platform-independent protocol will allow communication with other manufacturers’ networks locally or over the Internet so that the UPS system can be managed from a remote location.
-Central operators can log events, monitor power supply quality, review UPS battery conditions and initiate UPS self-diagnostics.
-SNMP also facilitates remote control and rebooting of UPS-protected devices, graceful load shutdown of the critical load during extended power failures, and other UPS management functions.
+Remote UPS monitoring and control can also be facilitated by providing the UPS system with a simple network management protocol (SNMP) capability if it isn’t already built in.
+This vendor- and platform-independent protocol will allow communication with other manufacturers’ networks locally or over the Internet so that the UPS power systems can be managed from a remote location.
+Central operators can log events, monitor power supply quality, review UPS battery conditions and initiate uninterruptible power supply self-diagnostics.
+SNMP also facilitates remote control and rebooting of UPS power protection devices, graceful load shutdown of the critical load during an extended power supply failures, and other UPS power supply management functions.

 Containerized data centre solutions allow an effective response to today’s dynamic, high volume data processing and communications demands.
 They can be built cost-effectively, deployed quickly, and operate reliably in remote locations.
-Choosing the right UPS contributes significantly to these centres’ ability to realise their full potential.
+Choosing the right Uninterruptible power supply contributes significantly to these data centre solutions’ ability to realise their full potential.